-Joining makeup courses in our London based studios will help you find your niche in film, TV, stage or fashion
+The professional makeup courses at our London based studios will help you find your niche in film, TV, stage or fashion

 Makeup Courses at London’s Top Makeup School

-Looking for the right makeup course? – maybe you already know that you want to work as a makeup artist.
-Perhaps you’ve even thought about the area that you want to work in – film, TV, stage or fashion.
+Looking a professional makeup course that suits you?
+Maybe you already know that you want to work as a makeup artist.
+Perhaps you’ve even thought about the areas that you want to work in – film, TV, stage or fashion.
 Whether you’re leaving school or looking to change your career, we’ve got the right makeup courses for you.

 While Instagram and YouTube are great ways to introduce you to makeup (and keep you up to date with the latest ideas and products) there’s no substitute for well-structured training – the type of training that Brushstroke makeup courses provides you.
 And if you’re tempted by beauty courses, we’d like to offer you this more substantial training for a more exciting and fulfilling career.